fishrs/datacat/README.md

 Using cutting edge technology we have developed the brand new `.fson` file format.. that's literally just json but with an f for fish :)

-## fson: Fishing Stuff Object Notation
+## fson: Fishing Stuff Object Notation!

 With our embedded fishing pole, the primary data being collected at a constant interval is in the following format(also found [here](https://github.com/fishrs/datafmt)):